gecarval/Falling-Sand/README.md

 ![sand](https://github.com/user-attachments/assets/dbb0091a-3391-47b9-8831-a57871db9423)

 > [!Note]
-> In sand there is even the behavior of inercia and collision.
+> In sand there there is even the behavior of inercia and collision.

 - Soap and acid reactions: